read-my-name/leetcode-Lib/README.md

 # Leetcode Answer and Explanation

 ## Introduction
 Welcome to leetcode lib sharing respository.
-I would like to share the question that I have discovered and solved from leetcode at here.
+I would like to share the question that I have discovered and learnt from leetcode.

 ## Content
 <details open>